-Most kitchen professionals have a favorite knife or knives they've used for decades.
-Here's how they prolong their knives' lives: They carefully hand-wash a knife in hot, soapy water, using a cloth or plastic scouring sponge.
+Carefully hand-wash knives in hot, soapy water, using a cloth or plastic scouring sponge.
 Unless a knife says it is "dishwasher safe," wash it by hand.
 Dishwashing may be harmful to both the blade and the handle of the knife.

 Immediately dry the blade and handle with a clean towel and return the knife to a storage tray or block, sometimes after rubbing a little cooking oil into the blade.

 Always use a cutting board when using a knife.
 The best choice for cutting meats and poultry is a plastic (polyethelene) board.
 This kind doesn't warp or crack like wood boards can, and it is dishwasher safe.

 Knives lose their sharpness when the microscopic edge of the blade gets bent from cutting.
 To sharpen knives, break out your sharpening steel or home knife sharpener, or hire a professional service; some even make house calls.

 Realign the knife blade’s edge by running the knife along a sharpening steel—a ridged rod made of diamond-coated steel or ceramic.